Frequestly Asked Questions

 Q: WHAT IS “TREELINE”?

-Treeline: the edge of the habitat at which trees are capable of growing.
-Beyond the tree line, trees cannot tolerate the environmental conditions, usually cold temperatures or lack of moisture.
+Treeline is the edge of the habitat at which trees are capable of growing.
+Beyond treeline, harsh environmental conditions of cold temperatures and little moisture prevent trees from thriving.

 Climbing to treeline provides an opportunity to witness arctic conditions and the potentially extreme weather that Mount Washington is so well known for.